Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Here are a few of the key differences:

-• Timing: While many organizations hold open enrollment around the same time of the year, the specific timing can vary depending on financial planning and renewal cycles.
+• Timing: While many organizations hold open enrollment around the same time of year, the specific timing can vary depending on financial planning and renewal cycles.

 • Duration: Some companies may opt for a shorter open enrollment window, while others may provide a longer period to allow employees more time to review their options and make decisions.